Frederick County Cities and Towns

 Brunswick - Maryland Main Street

-Just off the C&O Canal lies Brunswick.
+Just off the C&O Canal Towpath lies Brunswick.
 Once known as Berlin, this small community has a reputation for its railroad history and an abundance of epic outdoor recreation.
 With all the charms of a big city—shopping, dining, and walkability—Brunswick continues to embrace its small-town appeal and historical significance.
 Exhilarating outdoor and water recreational activities make this the perfect stop for all adventurers.
 And don’t miss The Brunswick Heritage Railroad Museum, with a 1,700 square foot HO scale model railroad depicting the B&O from Brunswick to D.C. and recreations of late Victorian rooms.
-After a long day of exploring, quench your thirst at Smoketown Brewing Station, a former fire station turned brewery and tasting room, or at Beans in the Belfry, a cozy hometown coffee shop housed inside a historic church building.
+After a long day of exploring, quench your thirst at Smoketown Brewing Station, a former fire station turned brewery and tasting room, refuel at Beans in the Belfry, Potomac Street Grill, or Boxcar Burgers.

 Middletown - Maryland Main Street

 Nestled between the Catoctin and South Mountain ranges, this picturesque town is ideal for history buffs and shopaholics alike.
 The landmark Zion Lutheran Church steeple is what you’ll notice first on your approach to town, but step inside for a real show of spectacular Victorian architecture.
 Middletown has mastered the art of embracing its past while keeping a steady eye on its future.
 The town’s annual Heritage Festival brings festive entertainment, food, and history to downtown each September, while its stunning views are available year-round.
 Come hungry because housed in the iconic Main’s Ice Cream and Butcher Shop building is The Main Cup, a delightfully eclectic eatery.
 Enjoy fresh Maryland seafood or a plate of jazzy fries, either is sure to please.